samr/fileblink.nvim/README.md

 ```

 Note that if you override a specific setting (e.g. `extension_maps`) that it will be entirely replace and not added-to.
 So be explicit in what you want.
-However, if you overwrite only `extension_maps` then the above defulat `root_markers`
+However, if you overwrite only `extension_maps` then the above default `root_markers`
 will still be defined as the default specified above.

 ## Default Commands